westchesterbahai/westchesterbahai.github.io/_special-events/nyc_general_info.md

 diverse and second most widespread religion.
 Email <admin@westchesterbahais.org> for Zoom link and password.

-* 02/08 - "Why is harmony of science and religion important?"
+* 04/05 - "What is the significance of the festival of Ridván?"
-* 02/15 - "How would a universal compulsory education change the world?"
-* 02/22 - "What could the elimination of extremes of wealth and poverty look like?"
+* 04/12 - "Is it possible to eliminate the extremes of wealth and poverty?"
-* 03/01 - "What is the meaning of love to a Bahá’í?"
-* 03/08 - "Why is the independent investigation of truth a core principle of the Bahá’í Faith?
+* 04/19 - "Why is the equality of women and men central to the Bahá'i Faith?"
-* 03/15 - "Interfaith Devotional." _Please bring a spiritual writing, poem or prayer to share_
+* 04/26 - "An Interfaith Devotional Gathering"